zolotarevandrew/my-learning-tracker/log.md

 Too short Key expiration will make objects to expires sooner.
 Too long will make you used stale old data producing issues.

+**Pluses**
+- I can use redis as a distributed cache in my future projects;

+**Minuses**
+- I can't use client side caching good new mechanics for improving my cache strategies in .NET projects now;

 https://github.com/zolotarevandrew/databases/tree/main/redis/NetRedis/RedisCachingAdvanced

 [Log Index]